The recent Care Quality Commission report has rated the practice as Good.

 If you would like more information about how your information is being used to help improve diabetes care please click here.

 All GP practices are required to declare the mean earnings (eg average pay) for GPs working to deliver NHS services to patients at each practice.

-The average pay for GPs working for six months or more at Falcon Road Medical Centre in the last financial year was £65,823 before Tax and National Insurance Contributions.
+The average pay for GPs who worked six months or more in Falcon Road Medical Centre in the last financial year was £61586 before Income Tax and National Insurance Contributions.
 This is for 7 part time and 2 locum GPs.

 NHS England requires practices to promote and offer the facility to enable patient's online access to appointments, prescriptions, allergies and adverse reactions.